 Our medical office coordinators at the Johns Hopkins Center for Bariatric Surgery assist our potential surgical candidates through the approval process for bariatric surgery.
 They're available to answer questions regarding appointments, insurance criteria and program requirements.

 The requirements of our program and the insurance approval process are explained in detail to each candidate in order to ensure that our patients understand the steps necessary to getting authorized for surgery.
 It is our goal to make this process as easy as possible for each and every one of our patients.

 The staff also is responsible for obtaining authorization for surgeries, sending letters to primary care physicians and making sure that candidates have the necessary information to make this process go smoothly.
 In the event that the candidate is denied approval for surgery, our staff will prepare the paperwork for the appeal process.

-Medical Office Coordinator for Dr. Nguyen / Monica Lovins, CRNP
+Bariatric Medical Office Coordinator for Patricia Jordan, CRNP, Monica Lovins, CRNP, and Colleen Abell, CRNP

 Office coordinators are available to answer questions Monday through Friday, from 8 a.m. to 4 p.m.
 Please call 410-550-0409 or fax 410-550-1822.

 Whether you're crossing the country or the globe, we make it easy to access world-class care at Johns Hopkins.